Glen Affric Youth Hostel

-The hostel is only accessible on foot or by mountain bike, so please allow at least 3-4 hours to walk there.
+The hostel is only accessible on foot or by mountain bike, so please plan ahead, take into consideration the weather conditions and allow plenty of time.
 Its unique location is the closest you’ll get to an alpine hut in Scotland and a great experience waits for anyone prepared to make the effort to visit.

 PLEASE NOTE: